phax/phoss-directory/README.md

 * v0.6.2 - work in progress
   * If more hits are present than visible, it is displayed on the UI
+  * Made the available SML information objects customizable
+  * Removed the configuration item `sml.id` - either fixed SMP or all configured SMLs are queried upon indexing
 * v0.6.1 - 2018-06-04
   * Avoid potential exception on invalid input parameters
   * Updated to Jersey 2.27